pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 View any contract related data.
 This includes applications, application labels, application versions, tags, pacts, and verification results.

+## environment:manage:*

+Create, update, and delete any environment.
+When creating a new environment the user can associate it with any teams.

+## environment:read:*

+View a list of all environments.

+## environment:read:team

+View a list of environments associated with the user's teams

 ## read_token:manage:own

 Mange own *read only* API token.
 This permission is for users/system accounts that are not allowed to modify any resources (eg. those with the [Viewer](./predefined-roles#viewer) role), for whom it does not make sense to have a read/write token.